 Again, these are the starter colours that should be in every dressmaker’s thread collection: Black, White, Eggshell, and Slate.

-Like Guterman’s, Mettler Thread is high-quality and simply beautiful to look at.
+Like Guterman’s, Mettler Thread is high-quality.
+It is super strong and simply beautiful to look at.
 That sheen is just captivating!
 (See the featured image at the top of this page.)

 It is also a cross-wound thread that is twist balance, so it is less susceptible to getting into a knotty, tangled mess as it unravels from the spool!

-This thread may not be as readily available locally for many of us, but it is so worth tracking down.
+This thread is not available locally for many of us, but it is so worth tracking down.
 (See my Resources page or do a Google search.)

 Do NOT buy cheap thread.
 Your sewing machine performs better with high-quality thread.
 I love Gutterman’s and Mettler.

 For general all-purpose sewing, buy 100%polyester thread or cotton covered polyester thread.
 Simple.